Tales of Berseria: Plot

 When she was a child, Velvet Crowe and her younger brother Laphicet were saved by her brother-in-law Artorius when a Scarlet Night happened and daemons attacked their village; Velvet's pregnant older sister Celica was killed during the event known as the "Opening".
 Seven years later, Velvet takes care of her sickly brother with Artorius.
 The Scarlet Night returns, with the entire village succumbing to the Daemonblight: when Velvet finds Artorius, she sees him sacrifice her brother as part of a ritual, known as the "Advent".
 Artorius attempts to use her for the Advent as well, but she fights back and the Daemonblight possesses her arm, mutating it and turning her into a Daemon called a "Therion", with the ability to absorb Daemons.
 In a rage, she slaughters the nearby Daemons before passing out.
 She awakes in a prison for Daemons on the island Titania, swearing to kill Artorius and avenge her brother's murder.
 A group of beings known as Malakhim, who were previously only visible to "resonant" individuals, become visible to most people of the world after the "Advent".
 Over the next three years, Artorius forms the Abbey to bring peace to the Holy Midgand Empire, becoming the Abbey's "Shepherd" and is seen as a savior by the people for establishing the Exorcists using the malakhim.

 After three years in prison, Velvet is freed by Seres, Artorius' former malak, who has broken away from him.
 During her escape, Velvet aids fellow prisoners Rokurou and Magilou and fights against the Praetor Exorcist Oscar Dragonia.
 Seres takes a fatal attack when Oscar turns one of his Malakhim servants into a dragon to face them.
-Absorbing Seres at her own request, Velvet makes a final attack on Oscar that blinds him in one eye before he escapes.
+Absorbing Seres at her request, Velvet makes a final attack on Oscar that blinds him in one eye before he escapes.
 Velvet realizes at this point that Seres must be a reincarnation of her deceased sister, Celica.
 Velvet and company then escape the island.
-Over the course of her journey to get her revenge, she also meets Laphicet, a Malak formerly in service to Praetor Exorcist Teresa Linares until being kidnapped and named by her; Eleanor, an Abbey Exorcist who questions their methods; and Eizen, a Malak who travels with pirates who grant the group sanctuary.
+Throughout her journey to get her revenge, she also meets Laphicet, a Malak formerly in service to Praetor Exorcist Teresa Linares until being kidnapped and named by her; Eleanor, an Abbey Exorcist who questions their methods; and Eizen, a Malak who travels with pirates who grant the group sanctuary.
 They are also joined by Bienfu, a Normin Malak originally contracted with Magilou and who had since been bound to Eleanor while Magilou was imprisoned.
 Eleanor is initially reluctant to join Velvet, attempting suicide before being asked to spy on the group and then learning the Abbey's full plans.